mev0lent/forensic-log-tracker/README.md

 python cli.py run "strings /bin/ls" --case case001
 ```

-This creates:
+- Creates a `.log` and `.log.sig` file in `logs/case001/`
-- ✅ A signed `.log` file in `logs/case001/`
+- Output is limited to configured preview lines
-- ✅ A detached GPG signature `.sig` for the log
+- Log includes legal explanation and SHA256

 ### 🔍 Analyze logs for a case